goethan/Udacity_Projects/tentative/ml.md

 The evaulation metrics that I choose are Precision and Recall.

 **Why is Accuracy not suitable?**
 Accuracy is defined as the ratio of correctly predicted observation to the total observations (`double Accuracy = (TP+TN)/(TP+FP+FN+TN)`).
 This is a valid measure of model performance when the number of false positives and false negatives do not differ much and the distribution of the label variable is not significantly skewed to one class.
 However, in our Enron data set, the size of data is small and there are many more non-POI's than POI's.
-As a result, our models can have high overall accuracy (with low `FP` + `FN` in total), but with `FP`>>`FN` or `FP` << `FN`.
+If we only look at accuracy, we may encounter the case where we have high overall accuracy (with low `FP` + `FN` in total), but `FP`>>`FN` or `FP` << `FN`.
 That's the reason why we should look into other metrics, when we know that our data has some unique characteristics which can not be fully captured by conventional measures.

 **Precision**
 Precision is defined as `TP/TP+FP`.
 It is the fraction of correctly labelled POI's among all the labelled POI's.
 With a value of 0.40, it means that 40% of the POI's would not go unnoticed by our model.

 **Recall**
 Recall is defined as `TP/TP+FN`.
 It describes the model's ability of correctly identifying a POI, given that the person is indeed a POI.
-With a value of 0.40, it means that 40% of the POI's would not go unnoticed by our model.
+With a value of 0.40, it means that 40% of the true POI's were successfully identified.

 Notice that at a magnitude of 40%, this metric is already very insightful for the Enron case.
 Our objective is to detect frauds, we do not want to miss any potential guilty person.
 This may come at a cost of falsely identifying some innocent person as criminal, but it is acceptable in our case.